edrubin/EC524W20/projects/class-project/README.md

 ## Materials due

+By 10am on March 12th, submit on Canvas:

 1. Kaggle notebook with (commented) analysis code and figures
 1. 1-page "executive summary" (see below for format)
 1. 4-slide summary following paragraphs 2–5 of the executive summary (below)
 1. Evaluation of your group members

+**NOTE:** No late submissions accepted.

 ## Notebook